GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/descriptors.rst

 ***********

-Descriptors are just regular methods that translate metadata from the raw storage (eg. cards from FITS headers) to values useful for the user, potentially doing some processing in between.
+Descriptors are just regular methods that translate metadata from the raw storage (e.g., cards from FITS headers) to values useful for the user, potentially doing some processing in between.
 They exist to:

-* Abstract the actual organization of the metadata.
-Eg. ``AstroDataGemini`` takes the detector gain from a keyword in the FITS PHU, where ``AstroDataNiri`` overrides this to provide a hard-coded value.
+* Abstract the actual organization of the metadata; e.g. ``AstroDataGemini`` takes the detector gain from a keyword in the FITS PHU, where ``AstroDataNiri`` overrides this to provide a hard-coded value.